 Tuning software- For the LSX based applications there is tuning software such as LS1 edit, HP Tuners, or EFI Live.
 This software lets you change the actual PCM tune.

 Piggy Back Programmers- Piggy back tuners splice into the system and alter the signal to the PCM tricking it into seeing a different reading than what is actually there.

 Pro VS Con for dry systems

-- Bottle Pressure– Bottle pressure is not as critical on dry applications that are pre mass air meter or using a FMU.
-Since a dry system of this type adds the fuel by the amount of nitrous flow the mass air meter or FMU reads you will not loose any over all horse power do to the car bogging from the fuel still being delivered at max flowing fuel pressure.
+- Bottle Pressure- Bottle pressure is not as critical on dry applications that are pre mass air meter or using a FMU.
+Since a dry system of this type adds the fuel by the amount of nitrous flow the mass air meter or FMU reads you will not loose any over all horse power due to the car bogging from the fuel still being delivered at max flowing fuel pressure.
 Low bottle pressure will result in not making all the potential horsepower nitrous creates. ( Excludes dry systems using piggy back tuners or programmers adding the fuel by tuning)